Run a PEPs and sanctions screening (API)

 Get more information about the check result

-If you want to get more information about the check result, make a call to the endpoint below.
+If you want to get more information about the check result, make a call to the following endpoint.

 In the request body, include the profile ID and the check ID.